-Multi-rotor Platform Based UAV Systems is aimed at providing an excellent opportunity for experiential learning, capability augmentation and confidence building for senior level undergraduates, entry-level graduates as well as engineers working in government agencies and industry involved in UAV R&D. Topics in this book include: introduction to VTOL multi-copter UAV platforms; UAV system architecture; integration in the national airspace, including UAV classification and associated missions, regulation and safety, certification and air traffic management; integrated mission planning including autonomous fault tolerant path planning and vision based auto landing systems; flight mechanics and stability; dynamic modeling; and flight controller development.
+Multi-rotor Platform Based UAV Systems provides an excellent opportunity for experiential learning, capability augmentation and confidence-building for senior level undergraduates, entry-level graduates, engineers working in government agencies, and industry involved in UAV R&D. Topics in this book include an introduction to VTOL multi-copter UAV platforms, UAV system architecture, integration in the national airspace, including UAV classification and associated missions, regulation and safety, certification and air traffic management, integrated mission planning, including autonomous fault tolerant path planning and vision based auto landing systems, flight mechanics and stability, dynamic modeling and flight controller development.

 - Includes MATLAB/SIMULINK computational tools and off-the-shelf hardware implementation tutorials

 - Offers a student centered approach